 - Inclement weather cancellations will be called based on common sense and our host facility.
 Cancellations for weather will be posted on the website and the facebook page by 7:30 am on the day of any scheduled event or classes.

 - HSF will have scheduled make-up days added to each term.

 - If a teacher misses a class, the make-up day may be used for that class, but only if the make-up day isn’t used for a weather related cancellation.

 - Classes will dismiss 10 minutes before the start of the next class.

 - Semesters will be 14 weeks.

 - Classes must be dropped within twenty four hours after the completion of the second class meeting.
 This allows for new students to be added in a timely manner.
-Any classes dropped after 12 am on the first Friday of classes will be charged for the first month of tuition.
-The first month's tuition is not refundable.
+Any classes dropped after 12 am on the first Friday of classes, or 12 am on the first Tuesday of two day per week high school classes, will be charged for the first month of tuition.
+The first tuition payment is not refundable.
 Failure to drop within the 24 hours of the second class period will cause the class fees to remain the responsibility of the parent for the rest of that semester.

 - A complete class description, including world view of the curriculum, and class policies.